English Language Institute

 - Additional classes in pronunciation, TOEFL, U.S. history/culture, and special interest areas such as business writing or medical terminology

-- Opportunity for advanced students to take specified Arcadia University courses (at credit hour rate) with language support from an Institute instructor
+- Opportunity for advanced students to take specified Arcadia University courses (at credit hour rate) , contingent on approval from program director

 - Social and cultural events with Arcadia students from around the world